CSO Băicoi: CSO Băicoi and the Return to the Third League (2019–Present)

 CSO Băicoi was founded in 2019 by the Băicoi City Hall and entered Liga V – Prahova County, winning the competition and earning promotion to Liga IV.
 After Petrolul Băicoi ceased activity in 2021, CSO Băicoi assumed the local football legacy, continuing the tradition in the town.

 In the 2021–22 season, the club finished 17th, narrowly avoiding relegation.
 In the 2022–23 season, after earning just one point in the first two rounds, Marian Teodorescu was dismissed, and Nouraș Nicorescu was appointed as the new head coach in September 2022.
 Nicorescu remained in charge until the end of the first half of the season, after which he was replaced by Robert Lungu.
 Following this change, the team improved and eventually finished the season in 5th place.

 In the 2023–24 season, with Valentin Lazăr appointed as head coach, CSO Băicoi won Liga IV – Prahova County and qualified for the promotion play-off to Liga III.
 The team triumphed against the Giurgiu County winners, FC Bolintin Malu Spart, with a 3–3 draw in the first leg at Bolintin Vale and a 2–1 victory in the return leg at Băicoi.

 The team led by Valentin Lazăr finished the 2024–25 regular season of Liga III in 2nd place in Series VI and also placed 2nd in the series play-off.
 Despite qualifying for the promotion play-off, it was disqualified for not meeting the Romanian Football Federation’s requirements regarding youth teams.

+In August 2025, Băicoi reached the Cupa României play-off round, defeating Plopeni (2–1 aet) and Chindia Târgoviște (3–2 aet), before losing 2–3 to second-tier side Gloria Bistrița.
+Subsequently, in December 2025, during the 2025–26 Liga III campaign, Lazăr left the club after two and a half years and was replaced by Dragoș Mihalache.